Ayako Nakayama

-Ayako Nakayama (Kanji:中山 綾子, born 1 September 1987) is a Japanese woman cricketer.
-She was a member of the Japanese cricket team which won the bronze medal at the 2010 Asian Games.
+Ayako Nakayama (Kanji:中山 綾子, born 1 September 1987) is a Japanese cricketer.
+A right-handed batter, she was a member of the Japanese cricket team which won the bronze medal at the 2010 Asian Games.
 She too competed at the 2014 Asian Games.

 Ayako was also the part of the national team at the 2013 Women's World Twenty20 Qualifier.